Fisherman's Bastion: Statue of John Hunyadi

-The John Hunyadi statue erected at the turn of the John Hunyadi road is also an integral part of the Fishermen's Bastion.
+The John Hunyadi statue erected at the turn of the John Hunyadi road is also an integral part of the Fisherman's Bastion.
 Tóth István was commissioned to make the statue in 1899, which was ceremoniously inaugurated in 1903.
-The Neo-Gothic limestone foundation was also built according to Schulek's plans, forming a harmonizing unit with the rest of the Fisherman's Bastion.
+The Neo-Gothic limestone foundation was also built according to Schulek's plans, forming a harmonising unit with the rest of the Fisherman's Bastion.
 The foundation is closed by leaf-shaped ledges, the façade features the coat of arms of Hunyadi, and the other sides have a marble decoration.
-The Hero in armor, with a raven-helmet on his head, resting on a pall, heavily on his pallet, with the flags and other military badges of the defeated Turks at his feet, symbolizing his victory.
+The Hero in armor, with a raven-helmet on his head, resting on a pall, heavily on his pallet, with the flags and other military badges of the defeated Turks at his feet, symbolising his victory.

 Statue of St. George

 Near the statue of John Hunyadi there is a bronze copy of the statue of St. George the Dragon from 1313 that can be found in the Prague Castle, that original statue was made by medieval Hungarian masters (the Kolozsvari Brothers).